oracle-quickstart/oci-security-networking/Networking/Automations/oci-vcn-multiple-cidrs/README.md

 ## Network Diagram

-This code will deploy the scenario from the video: [video] and related [blog].
+This code will deploy the scenario from the [video] and related [blog].

 ## Prerequisites